kunstner/MMRd/README.md

 ## Usage

 To run the MMR-D detection algorithm on your dataset, load the R scripts and pass your data to the function as shown below.
+The code is provided as a RStudio project can be used independently of RStudio as well.

 `01_homopplymers.R`: This script can be used to extract homopolymers of a user-defined length (`N > 1`) from a given reference genome.
 The implementation is not optimized for memory usage.
 Therefore, we provided precomputed regions for hg19 (`res_hg19.Rdata`) and hg38 (`res_hg38.Rdata`) for homopolymers of length 5 or longer.